Pendleton County, West Virginia

 - Present: Pendleton County is known for its natural beauty and outdoor recreational activities.

-This timeline provides a concise overview of the key events in the history of Pendleton County, West Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Pendleton County, West Virginia.